ProjectEvergreen/wcc/CONTRIBUTING.md

 - `npm run dev` - Start the dev server
 - `npm run build` - Generate a production build
 - `npm run serve` - Serve a production build

+To run tests for the website, first make sure you have at least run `npm run build`, then:

+- `npm run test:docs` - Run a single suite of tests with Vitest
+- `npm run test:docs:tdd` - Run the test suite with Vitest in watch mode

 ### Sandbox